fellipetoffolo/nth-prime-using-mpi/README.md

 - source-code file: **nth_prime.c**
 - executable: **nth_prime** (recomended recompilation for the target system before running)
 - script for installing necessary dependencies: **install_dependencies.sh**
-- description and analysis of a use case of this program on a RK3228A TV Box computer cluster: **CASE_STUDY.md**
+- description and analysis of a use case of this program runnign on a RK3228A TV Box computer cluster: **CASE_STUDY.md**
 - **README.md**

 ## Dependencies